 17 October 2022

 The global Cloud computing market is forecast to boom from $445.3 billion in 2021 to $947.3 billion by 2026.
 This skyrocketing growth is fueled by the many ways businesses across the globe are seeing direct impacts on their bottom line from Cloud adoption.
+It’s led many businesses to consider this: what type of Cloud infrastructure is right for my business?

-However, many businesses still struggle with or don’t see the projected profits from their migration to the Cloud.
 CloudBolt surveyed 500 senior IT, DevOps, SecOps, and FinOps leaders from around the world, and 78% say they have too many Clouds throughout their enterprise and that their current Cloud approach has created security vulnerabilities.

 But many leaders are still pushing forward with their Cloud transformation, especially when it coems to BI and analytics.
 For example by adding Qlik Sense and Vizlib’s value-adding solutions to their company’s data processing as a way to save time and free up their developers from repetitive and arduous tasks.

 Some of the issues of cloud adoption arise from a lack of understanding of Cloud infrastructure and how it affects all areas of a business.
 In this post, we will dive deep into the most common types of Cloud infrastructure and what they are best used for.